killuhwhale/reportr/README.md

 - Counties Dropdown list
   Change to TextiField? or place all counties in there for each State?
+  - Probably only work in 1 state so a drop down of counties is probably fine.

+Need to get info from Tammy:
+   - Counties to serve.
+   - Breeds (might be in Merced app)
+   - Basin Plans (might be in Merced app)

 Problems:
-  - (Feature) Button to delete all entries in a table....
+  - (Big, looks bad) When deleting a Field on Dairy Tab,
+    - it deletes the correct field, but the update isnt correct.....

+  - Remove amount_applied & Lbs/acre salt on Commercial fertilizer TSV
+    - Remove from upload process and DB schema

+  - Add progress indicators when uploading TSV, maybe just make the button disabled and spin.....
+    - Animated border would be cool.

   - (Huge, Quality Check) Deletes work as expected, If a Field is deleted, everything related to it is also deleted....
+    - **This seems to be working fine...

   - (BUG) Certification if there are no owners or operators, onupdate will crash

   - (BUG) No validation checks
     - All Spreadsheets need Numeric Data Validation.
 Could add to Spreadsheet but should also be in the code.